-CINHS believes in learning about animals, and actually seeing them provides valuable learning experiences and opportunities, However, due to safety and health concerns, animals are prohibited inside the CINHS facility.
+CINHS believes animals can play a valuable role in the classroom by providing a wide variety of learning experiences for children.
+However, due to safety and health concerns, animals are prohibited inside the CINHS facility.
 Interactions inside and outside of the facility must be pre-approved by the CINHS Education Manager and are arranged in accordance with the Anchorage Municipal Code and Alaska state law.